yuriyskulskiy/Tippecanoe-for-android/tippcanoe/readme.txt

       - sync gradle

-  4) (this step is not nessesary if step 0 has been done in order)  Android.mk is located in tippcanoe/src/main/jni :
+  4) (this step is not necessary if step 0 has been done in order)  Android.mk is located in tippcanoe/src/main/jni :
-    There different ways to run ndk build: via creaing ndk-build  comand inexternal tools panel:
+    There are different ways to run ndk build: via creaing ndk-build  comand in external tools panel:
      -  creating ndk-build command: go to-> androidstudio ->preferenses;
           select: tools->external tools;